ScepLab/fun-ts-use-cases/README.md

-# fun-ts-use-cases
+# Use cases for fun ts

-examples of the deployed fun ts libraries
+*Explore and create use cases for all implementations of the fun-ts libraries.*